davidmkirby/KeithleyController/README.md

 To create executables for different platforms:

 1. **macOS**:
-   - Build on a Mac system
+   - Build on Mac system
-   - For Apple Silicon (M1/M2/M3) Macs, the default is ARM64
+   - For Apple Silicon (M1/M2/M3) Macs, default is ARM64
    - Use `--target-arch x86_64` to build for Intel Macs

 2. **Windows**:
-   - **Recommended**: Build on an x86_64 Windows system or VM
+   - **Recommended**: Build on x86_64 Windows system or VM
-   - If using Windows on ARM (in a VM on Apple Silicon):
+   - If using Windows on ARM (in VM on Apple Silicon):
      - Install x64 Python, not ARM Python
-     - Use `--target-arch x86_64` to ensure maximum compatibility
+     - Use `--target-arch x86_64` for maximum compatibility
-   - The resulting executable will run on most Windows PCs
+   - Resulting executable will run on most Windows PCs

 3. **Linux**:
-   - Build on a Linux system or use a virtual machine
+   - Build on Linux system or use virtual machine
-   - For maximum compatibility, build on an x86_64 system
+   - For maximum compatibility, build on x86_64 system

-For professional distribution, consider using CI/CD services that offer multi-platform build environments.
+For distribution, consider using CI/CD services that offer multi-platform build environments.

 ## Support

 For issues related to:
 - **Instrument communication**: Check SCPI command reference in Help menu
 - **GPIB connectivity**: Verify NI-VISA installation and drivers
-- **Application bugs**: Review Activity Log for detailed error information
+- **Application bugs**: Review Activity Log for error information
-- **Safety concerns**: Consult instrument manuals and follow proper procedures
+- **Safety concerns**: Consult instrument manuals and follow procedures

 ## References